-The Broads is ideally suited for this sort of approach as dykes and other forms of holding basins are characteristic of the landscape.
-There is a range of possible SUDs techniques that can be utilised.
-However, not all techniques will be appropriate for individual development sites.
-Examples of SuDS include retention ponds (a depression which holds water even during dry weather conditions), water butts and swales (long vegetative depression which is normally dry except during and after heavy rainfall).
+The Broads is ideally suited for this sort of approach, as dykes and other forms of holding basins are characteristic of the landscape.
+A range of possible SUDs techniques can be used, although not all techniques will be appropriate for individual development sites.
+Examples of SuDS include retention ponds (a depression that holds water even during dry weather conditions), water butts and swales (long vegetative depressions that are normally dry except during and after heavy rainfall).